SpecFlowOSS/SpecFlowWiki/Contributing.md

 If you are new to Github: A good description about creating pull request can be found here: [[http://help.github.com/pull-requests/]]

 Important!
 Please use autocrlf when committing to the SpecFlow repository.
-See deatils [[here|http://help.github.com/dealing-with-lineendings/]].
+See details [[here|http://help.github.com/dealing-with-lineendings/]].

 ###Useful information for development